RuRoSoftware/Fractal/Util's/README.md

 ## 🎨 Color Palette (`Embed.Colors`)
 The following constants are available for use with the `:SetColor()` method:
 `DEFAULT`, `AQUA`, `GREEN`, `BLUE`, `PURPLE`, `GOLD`, `ORANGE`, `RED`, `GREY`, `NAVY`, `LUMINOUS_VIVID_PINK`, and their `DARK_` variants.

----
-*This library is designed to enhance server monitoring and debugging for Roblox developers.*